 Bees are active until the weather cools down in late fall and still need to feed.
 Grow some late bloomers like dahlias, asters, ironweed, goldenrod, Joe Pye weed, rudbeckias, and helianthus to keep the party going.
 Bumblebees love bottle gentian, too!

 New England asters offer pollen and nectar into fall.
+See how to grow asters.

 Creating a Bee-Friendly Habitat